-One of the ironies of healing our emotional eating is that consciously trying to eat differently like not eating sugar or eating more mindfully is overarousing.
+One of the ironies of healing our emotional eating is that consciously trying to eat differently or eating more mindfully is overarousing.
 It’s stimulating and can cause anxiety.

 We have all this pent up energy from trying to be “good” while feeling terrified of slipping.
 It’s like walking a tightrope.
 It can then lead to overeating because we’re trying to soothe ourselves from all this pent up, excess energy and anxiety.